gmdsi/GMDSI_notebooks/docs/part2/freyberg_ies.md

 This run should take several minutes to complete (depending on the number of workers and the speed of your machine).
 If you get an error, make sure that your firewall or antivirus software is not blocking `pestpp-ies` from communicating with the agents (this is a common problem!).

-> **Pro Tip**: Running PEST from within a `jupyter notebook` has a tendency to slow things down and hog alot of RAM (at least if you are using Visual Studio Code, as I am).
+> **Pro Tip**: Running PEST from within a `jupyter notebook` has a tendency to slow things down and hog alot of RAM.
 When modelling in the "real world" it is more efficient to implement workflows in scripts which you can call from the command line.
-For example, for this case it took me 20min when running `pestpp-ies` from the `jupyter notebook`, but only 5min when running form the comand line.
-If you inspect the tutorial folder, you will find a file named `run.py` that accomplishes this.

 ```python